SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 and define observers for stored variables, in either a global or local scope.
-Computed variables calculate their value, rather than storing it, and they are written in the same way as computed properties.
+Computed variables calculate their value, rather than storing it, and they're written in the same way as computed properties.

 .. assertion:: computedVariables